Master of Science in Computer Information Systems concentration in Security

 MET CS 684 IT Security Policies and Procedures

 The course provides an in-depth presentation of security issues in computer systems, networks, and applications.
 Formal security models are presented and illustrated on operating system security aspects, more specifically memory protection, access control and authentication, file system security, backup and recovery management, intrusion and virus protection mechanisms.
 Application level security focuses on language level security and various security policies; conventional and public keys encryption, authentication, message digest and digital signatures.
-Internet and intranet topics include security in IP, routers, proxy servers, and firewalls, application-level gateways, Web servers, file and mail servers.
-Discussion of remote access issues, such as dial-up servers, modems, VPN gateways and clients. [ 4 cr. ]Spring 2014
+Internet and intranet topics include security in IP, routers, proxy servers, and firewalls, application- level gateways, Web servers, file and mail servers.
+Discussion of remote access issues, such as dial-up servers, modems, VPN gateways and clients.
+Prereq: MET CS 535 or MET CS 625.
+Or instructor's consent. [ 4 cr. ]Fall 2020

 MET CS 674 Database Security